How To Read an Appraisal Report

 This is followed by neighborhood name, occupant type, PUD/HOA info, property rights appraised, and assignment type.

-Then it goes into the client and whether the house has been listed in the last 12 months.
+Then, it goes into the client to determine whether the house has been listed in the last 12 months.

 All of this is pretty straightforward, but if you have any questions, feel free to ask in the comments at the end of the article.